MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 https://www.BillysTenneesseEmporium.com/weddings/bouquet/arrangement-[1]/?utm_source=BTEmp.com&utm_medium=yourls&utm_campaign=business_card

 It certainly is convenient for one-time use URLS to write on the back of a business card or whatever.
-Or even just for your own use as as an abbreviation for any page on your website.
-If you're just using your short domain to make shortlinks for your WordPress site, this plugin is a great way to make YOURLS even more versatile!
-Plus it's quick to set up and free.
+Or even just for your own benefit as as an abbreviation for any page on your website.
+Such as to directly go to frequently visited pages like `/contact/` or `/login/`.
+If you're just using your short domain to make shortlinks for your blog, this plugin is a great way to make YOURLS even more versatile!
+Plus it's quick to set up and free to use.

 Also, keep in mind that **you still get to keep using your YOURLS install like you always have**.
 This plugin doesn't interfere in any way with short links to existing keywords.